CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

   light source, only render in a rectangle around the light.
   * Show a debug view for this (showing scissor masks clearly), e.g. by modifying and using `red.frag.glsl` with additive blending.
-  * Code is provided to compute this rectangle for you.
+  * Code is provided to compute this rectangle for you, and there are comments at the relevant place in `deferredRender.js` with more guidance.

-* Optimized g-buffer format
+* Optimized g-buffer format - reduce the number and size of g-buffers:
   * Ideas:
     * Pack values together into vec4s
     * Use 2-component normals